orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 subsequently modified, which implies that the cached JSON file does not perfectly match the new dictionary.

-Starting from 1.9.0, these files are not necessary anymore.
-They can possibly be removed by the :ref:`Housekeeper plugin <housekeeper-plugin>` to reclaim disk space.

 .. highlight:: bash

 Since Orthanc 1.2.0, you can force the re-generation of the cached